Founders Fund raises $1 billion for fifth venture fund

-SAN FRANCISCO, March 6 (Reuters) - Founders Fund, the venture-capital firm behind startups like space exploration company SpaceX and data-mining company Palantir Technologies, said it had raised $1 billion for its latest fund.
+SAN FRANCISCO (Reuters) - Founders Fund, the venture-capital firm behind startups like space exploration company SpaceX and data-mining company Palantir Technologies, said it had raised $1 billion for its latest fund.

 “We have a clear vision of what the world should look like decades from now, and we seek out entrepreneurs who can partner with us to build toward that future,” partner Luke Nosek said in a statement released late Wednesday.